 Health systems and public health

 Nigeria has some of the greatest health challenges globally.
-As part of a wider initiative to reduce poverty and save lives, the UK government’s Department for International Development (DFID) funded the Partnership for Transforming Health Systems (PATHS2) programme in five states – Kaduna, Kano and Jigawa in the north, and Enugu and Lagos in the south.
+As part of a wider initiative to reduce poverty and save lives, the UK government’s Foreign, Commonwealth and Development Office (FCDO) funded the Partnership for Transforming Health Systems (PATHS2) programme in five states – Kaduna, Kano and Jigawa in the north, and Enugu and Lagos in the south.

 PATHS2 focused on improving health services for some of Nigeria’s poorest families with an emphasis on maternal and child health.
 Our role in PATHS2 was to support communities to be able to make informed decisions about their healthcare needs and to hold local health providers to account for quality, affordable care.
 Our approach to community engagement had several strands:

 - Working with local communities to share health information within their communities to improve knowledge and make it easier for them to adopt healthier behaviours

 - Working with healthcare officials, to improve their service delivery and communications skills – all designed to make women feel more comfortable using health services

 - Working with local media on “safe motherhood” campaigns such as radio announcements to increase knowledge of the key health issues.

 PATHS2 was led by Abt Associates.
 Partners included MannionDaniels, the Axios Foundation, and Options.